libgd/libgd/src/readme.txt

      Portions relating to PNG copyright 1999, Greg Roelofs.

+     Portions relating to libttf copyright 1999, John Ellson (ellson@lucent.com).

-     _Permission has been granted to copy and distribute gd in any context, including a commercial application, provided that this notice is present in user-accessible supporting documentation._
+     _Permission has been granted to copy and distribute gd in any context without fee, including a commercial application, provided that this notice is present in user-accessible supporting documentation._

      This does not affect your ownership of the derived work itself, and the intent is to assure proper credit for the authors of gd, not to